nlesc-recruit/PowerSensor3/docs/INSTALLATION_DEVICE.md

 ## Uploading the firmware
 Pre-built firmware can be downloaded from the [PowerSensor3 Github page](https://github.com/nlesc-recruit/PowerSensor3/releases).
 Alternatively, see the next section for building the firwmare from source.
-Before uploading the firwmare, ensure the device is booted in DFU mode.
+Before uploading the firmware, ensure the device is booted in DFU mode.
 This is typically achieved by holding down the BOOT0 button and pressing the RESET button.
 Confirm that the device has entered DFU mode with one of the following commands:

     lsusb
     dfu-util -l